rogermm14/test/README.md

 - `/ncc_transform` contains the transformations used for DSMs alignment - only used in pipeline A

-- `/rcdsm` contains the co-registered DSMs
+- `/rcdsm` contains the co-registered DSMs - only used in pipeline A

 - `/output/fused_dsm.tif` is the reconstructed DSM after the fusion step